0xAX/linux-insides/Initialization/linux-initialization-3.md

 It is the end of the third part about linux kernel internals.
 In next part we will see the first initialization steps in the kernel entry point - `start_kernel` function.
 It will be the first step before we will see launch of the first `init` process.

-If you will have any questions or suggestions write me a comment or ping me at [twitter](https://twitter.com/0xAX).
+If you have any questions or suggestions write me a comment or ping me at [twitter](https://twitter.com/0xAX).

 **Please note that English is not my first language, And I am really sorry for any inconvenience.
 If you will find any mistakes please send me PR to [linux-internals](https://github.com/0xAX/linux-internals).**